mirnylab/hiclib-legacy/doc/source/index.rst

 For example, working with 3 datasets at 200-kb resolution will require:
 (3 GB/200kb)^2 * (8 bytes per float64) * (3 datasets + 1 extra) = 8 GB RAM

+highResBinnedData uses sparse logic to store Hi-C matrix in memory (in a compressed format), or on the HDD.
+Even in memory storage often allows to fit a 500mln read human Hi-C dataset at 10kb resolution in under 8GB (thanks to HDf5!)

 Timewise, fragment-based correction of a dataset is relatively quick, being about an hour for 500 million raw reads.
 Binned data analysis performance depends on resolution only, usually being of the order of seconds for 1M-resolution analysis, and scaling as (1/resolution^2), reaching few minutes for 200kb resolution, and tens minutes for 100kb.
+High-resolution binned data takes few hours to complete.

 Overall, time-limiting step is mapping, and it's the only part of the code that is well-paralellized.
 Multi-threading is only utilized by bowtie when mapping reads, and takes about a few days to map 500-million-read dataset on